0Zythax/SeekersBot/README.md

 # Seekers Bot
 This is a discontinued Discord bot which was used to interface with a spreadsheet to log points for the Test Subject Enclave faction Seekers.
 There is a functionality which allows for the bot to read images to detect when items got sold using the Smugglers Bag, which gave the end-user points.
 The bot can also just, give points via a command.
-There is also logging.
+There is also audit logs using a hacky method.
 I was going to add a multiplier system but I never got to doing it.
 This bot is written fully in Python.

 ## Disclaimer